 The summer semester 2020 will be digital - 10.04.2020

-Due to the corona pandemic, teaching in the summer semester 2020 cannot be carried out in the usual way.
-In accordance with the regulations of the faculty, all courses of our chair will also be online-based.
+Due to the corona pandemic, teaching in the summer semester of 2020 cannot be carried out in the usual way.
+Following the regulations of the faculty, all courses of our chair will also be online-based.
 Please visit the website of the courses for further details.

 Due to the corona virus, all university events are cancelled until 20.4.2020 - 18.03.2020